davidtorcivia/schedlock/README.md

    - Go to API Keys in the web UI
    - Create a "write" tier key for your AI agent

+6. **Set up agent SKILL.md**
+   - Direct your agent to https://yoururl.tld/SKILL.md
+   - Provide agent with your api key

 ### Manual Configuration (Advanced)

 If you prefer to configure manually instead of using the setup wizard: